 Understanding Coffee Enthusiast Levels

 Before selecting a gift, consider where your recipient falls on the coffee journey.
 Beginners might appreciate a quality French press or pour-over setup, while advanced home baristas likely have specific equipment on their wish list.
-The key is matching the gift to their current setup and interests.
+That’s what makes level-matching endearing to us coffee lovers: it shows you paid attention.

 Entry-Level Gifts ($20-$50)